High-Yield Savings Account Comparison

 Who pays more interest on $10,000?
 Axos Bank pays $196 more than GO2bank annually ($421 vs $225).

-Choose Axos Bank if getting the best rate matters most.
+Choose Axos Bank if getting the best rate matters most, or BBB rating matters to you.

 Important Considerations